Last updated: Monday 21 September 2020, 11.59pm

 Waikanae Green Waste and Recycling Centre

-Ōtaki and Otaihanga will be open to the public for rubbish drop-off from Tuesday 28 April (following their normal operating hours), with the following restrictions:
+Ōtaki and Otaihanga will be open to the public for rubbish and recycling drop-off during alert level 3 (following their normal operating hours), with the following restrictions:

 - Eftpos and account customers only (no cash).